tushal-pethani/KoinXAssignment/README.md

     - Schedule: Every minute
     - Handler: `fetchAndStorePrice`
     - Logs: "Ethereum price fetched and stored"

+## Video Tutorial 🎥
+For a step-by-step guide, watch our [YouTube tutorial](https://youtu.be/2TRKGgS6UC8) 📹.

 ## License 📜
 This project is licensed under the MIT License.